WPDevelopers/notificationx/docs/types/custom.md

   treated as a standard `active` notification; if you add type-specific display logic elsewhere in this repo, remember there is no `custom`-specific branch to hook into today.
-- No dedicated tests for this type were found under `tests/`. `_TODO: verify_` if any exist elsewhere in the suite.
+- No dedicated tests for this type exist under `tests/` — confirmed: `grep -rli "custom_notification" tests/` returns no hits (the factory tests use `popup` as their representative fixture).

 ## Related docs